 The Rock of Cashel

-This will include Ireland’s great houses and gardens such as…
+This includes Ireland’s great houses and gardens such as…

 Russborough House, Wicklow